-- $\cdot$ $\;$ We are an early stage company and have not yet generated any profits or significant revenues. - We may not be able to continue to operate the business if we are not successful in securing significant additional fundraising in a short timeframe and, as a result, we may not be able to continue as a going concern. - The Company relies on rolling closes of equity infusions for its financings which may pose a risk to having sufficient capital on hand at any point in time. - The Company has a history of losses and expects to experience future losses.
-In order to continue operations despite these losses, the Company has financed itself through debt and equity offerings, which included the collateralization of the majority of its ADMs. - · The Company has a limited operating history by which performance can be gauged. - The Company has a limited operating instity by which performance The Company is subject to potential fluctuations in operating results.
+- We are an early stage company and have not yet generated any profits or significant revenues.
+We may not be able to continue to operate the business if we are not successful in securing significant additional fundraising in a short timeframe and, as a result, we may not be able to continue as a going concern.
+The Company relies on rolling closes of equity infusions for its financings which may pose a risk to having sufficient capital on hand at any point in time. - The Company has a history of losses and expects to experience future losses.
+In order to continue operations despite these losses, the Company has financed itself through debt and equity offerings, which included the collateralization of the majority of its ADMs. - The Company has a limited operating history by which performance can be gauged. - The Company is subject to potential fluctuations in operating results.